Gwen-Bradbury/MS3/README.md

 </p>

 - There were no Errors or Warnings on the Javascript validator.

+- There were no Errors or Warnings on the Python validator.

 ## Deployment

 This website was developed in Gitpod and pushed to the remote repositories, GitHub and Heroku.
 The live page is hosted on Heroku.